What is genuine Savon de Marseille?

 Counterfeit soaps can appear convincing, so take care to read the composition and origin of the ingredients on the packaging, or in the description if you order it on the Internet.
 Genuine Savon de Marseille soap must not contain any added fragrances, colourings or preservatives and be exclusively made from vegetable oils.

-In fact, genuine Savon de Marseille should only contain four main ingredients, olive oil, soda, water and salt, so here’s what you should look for:
+In fact, genuine Savon de Marseille should only contain four main ingredients, olive oil, sodium hydroxide, water and salt, so here’s what you should look for:

 Sodium olivate: which is saponified Olive oil.
 (In the case of genuine Savon de Marseille, this is derived from olives traditionally grown in Provence).